aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `teslaDriverVersion` (where applicable) : [Tesla driver version](https://docs.nvidia.com/datacenter/tesla/index.html) to install when `NVIDIA-Tesla` or `*-NVIDIA_runfile_Driver` option is selected
   - To obtain a suitable version, go to [NVIDIA Driver page](https://www.nvidia.com/en-us/drivers/).
 Select the **Product Type**, **Product Series**, and **Product** values for your `instanceType` as per [To download a public NVIDIA driver](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#public-nvidia-driver) table, and select the correct **Operating System**.
 Click **Search** and copy **Version** value
 - `listenPort` : DCV server TCP and UDP [listen ports](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-port-addr.html).
 Number must be higher than 1024 and default is `8443`
-- `installReverseProxy` (*experimental*: Windows and some Linux): install HTTPS reverse web proxy to allow DCV access through port 443.
+- `installReverseProxy` (Windows and most Linux): install reverse web proxy to allow DCV access on standard HTTPS port 443.
+This option does not support QUIC communication for improved performance.
 Default is `No`

 Network